Tornadoes of 2017: September

-September 4 (Ohio)
+September 4 (United States)

 During the overnight hours of September 4, an isolated EF2 tornado struck the town of North Robinson, Ohio, destroying detached garages and significantly damaging homes.
 The tornado went on to destroy multiple outbuildings and garages, snap many trees, and severely damage homes as it passed near the towns of Leesville and Crestline.
 One home sustained high-end EF2 damage, sustaining loss of most of its roof and collapse of a few exterior walls.
 Two people inside the home were injured after they were thrown from their bedroom into their yard.
 No other tornadoes occurred as a result of this severe weather event, though straight line winds downed many trees and power lines in upstate New York.
 Large hail was also reported in parts of Michigan, Minnesota, Illinois, and Kentucky.

 September 9–11 (Hurricane Irma)

 The approach and landfall of Hurricane Irma produced a small three-day outbreak of mostly weak tornadoes across parts of Florida and South Carolina.
 An EF2 tornado near Polk City, Florida, snapped several wooden high-power transmission poles.
 Another brief but destructive EF2 tornado near Crescent ripped the roofs and top floor exterior walls from several large condominium buildings, while a third EF2 rolled a pickup truck and damaged homes near Mims.
 Four weak tornadoes caused damage in the Charleston, South Carolina area as well, including one that caused damage to a control tower at Joint Base Charleston.
 A total of 28 tornadoes were confirmed.